josephWoodland/beer.com/README.md

 ### Testing Environments

-I used branches in Git to try and create a safer environment to develop different features and sections of the website.
-Once the initial section/feature had been finished then the initial test had been completed, the branch would then be merged with the master branch.
-Initially, I would delete the branch but after speaking with my mentor I decided to keep them for reference.
+I used branches in Git to create a safer environment to develop different features and sections of the website.
+Once the initial section/feature had been finished and the initial test had been completed, the branch would merge with the master branch.
+Initially, I would delete the branch but after speakiconsultation with my mentor I decided to keep them for reference.

-I used two sets of hardware to undergo building and the testing of the website.
-A 28 inc Imac and a 13inch Macbook air with the M1 processor.
+I used two sets of hardware to undergo building and the completing the tests for the website; using a 28 inc Imac and a 13inch Macbook air with the M1 processor.
 On both, I was primarily using the Google Chrome web browser.
-Testing on other environments has been made remotely, with the pandemic I have not been able to use other people’s equipment to test on.
+Testing on other environments has been completed remotely; due to the COVID-19 lockdown resctrictions I have not been able to use other people’s equipment to test on, however I am confident the remote testing was still sufficient.

 ### Desktop testing:

-platforms :
+Platforms :

 - Mac book air 2020 M1 -OS Big Sur
 - iMac - OS Catalina

-Borwsers:
+Browsers:

 - Chrome
 - Firefox